Hayato Sakamoto: Professional career

 Sakamoto also started all 144 games, becoming just the third player (and first in the Central League) to start every game of the season in one's second year out of high school (along with Futoshi Nakanishi and Kiyohara).
 Perhaps even more impressive was that if one were to include pre-season, All-Star, Climax Series (playoffs) and Japan Series games, Sakamoto played a grand total of 172 total games that year.
 Although the Central League Most Valuable Rookie award was presented to teammate and left-handed reliever Tetsuya Yamaguchi, who went 11-2 with a 2.32 ERA in 67 appearances, Sakamoto received a special award for his efforts.
 The Giants also rewarded him by giving him the uniform number 6.

 In 2009, Sakamoto got off to a good start to the season (his third in the pros and second at the major league level), hitting .376 with a league-leading 11 doubles and slugging .541 for the month of April.
 He continued his torrid streak into May, hitting multiple home runs (the second a game-winning solo shot off closer Kyuji Fujikawa) in a single game for the first time on May 2 against the Tigers and passing Tigers slugger Tomoaki Kanemoto to take the league lead in batting average that week.
 He hit the first walk-off home run of his career on May 6 off reliever Hiroki Sanada (who was a teammate of Sakamoto until he was traded midway through the 2008 season) in a game against the Yokohama BayStars.

 In 2015, Sakamoto was named captain of the Giants.
 He finished the regular season with a .269 batting average and 12 home runs, and for the first time since 2007 was not selected as an all-star.
 Sakamoto would bounce back in 2016, hitting .344 with 23 home runs and a .988 OPS, and was once again named an all-star.
 However, the Giants would miss the postseason for the first time since 2006.

 In 2018, he was selected to his 10th All-Star Series and finished the regular season with a career-high .345 batting average.

 In 2019, Sakamoto won his first MVP award.
 He finished the regular season with a .312 batting average, 40 home runs and 94 RBI, and helped the Giants reach the 2019 Japan Series.
 However, the Giants were swept by the Fukuoka SoftBank Hawks in four games.
 Sakamoto collected just one hit in 13 at-bats during the series.

 On June 3, 2020, it was announced that Sakamoto and Giants teammate Takumi Ohshiro both tested positive for COVID-19.
 However, he was cleared to return to the starting lineup for the Giants' 2020 season opener against the Hanshin Tigers on June 19.
-On November 8, 2020, Sakamoto collected his 2,000th career hit.
+On November 8, 2020, Sakamoto collected his 2,000th career hit, becoming the 53rd player to do so and the second youngest to achieve it after Kihachi Enomoto.